recitale/recitale/docs/build.rst

 2. Put all pics you want
 3. Create settings.yaml file in the folder
 4. Add title, date and cover key in folder/settings.yaml
-5. Use `prosopopee autogen -d folder`
+5. Use `recitale autogen -d folder`

 Generate